 Today, it seems that every Thai Massage practitioner, school, or teacher can create his or her own style of Thai Massage.
-That may be considered a harmless phenomenon, but for (prospective) students it makes it harder to understand what exactly is “Traditional Thai Massage.”
+That may be considered a harmless phenomenon, but for (prospective) students it makes it harder to understand what exactly is meant by “Traditional Thai Massage.”

 Yet, things are what they are, and maybe Thai Massage is just this perfect candidate to “further develop and explore,” perhaps simply because it has this extremely rich toolbox of techniques and a sheer endless repertoire of approaches.